 How Politicians Use Media to Win Elections

-Politicians are always quick to blame the media when a news story doesn't put them in a favorable light.
-But politicians use media to win elections by getting the exposure they need to reach voters.
-Reporters have no choice but to cover the people chosen to lead the government.
+Politicians are often quick to blame the media when a news story doesn't put them in a favorable light.
+But, politicians also use the media to win elections by getting the (often free) exposure they need to reach voters.
+Reporters have no choice but to cover the people chosen to lead the government or who are front-runners for a political party.
 In election years, people who work in media should prepare themselves for the manipulation they'll likely face when a politician's quest for office runs head-on into the media's desire to seek the truth.

 Staged Political Rallies